 It’s an excellent point, though crucial to add that seeing beauty in someone is not always rooted in lust.
 Love for friends and family usually renders them absolutely adorable or heroically handsome.
 Whenever I overhear someone say, “You’re beautiful!” it will always register as an expression either of desire or affection.
-(Neither of which, Mr. President, are never appropriate in a professional context.)
+(Neither of which, Mr. President, are ever appropriate in a professional context.)

 Yet plenty of us still envy Kamala Harris a little.
 And too many of us seem to think being conventionally attractive is truly important because it corresponds directly to being successful in love.
 This is perhaps the most dangerous myth of all.